anisbet/pipe/Readme.md

 Complete list of flags
 ----------------------
 ```
+ -0<file_name>  : Name of a text file to use as input as alternative to taking input on STDIN.
  -1<c0,c1,...cn>: Increment the value stored in given column(s).
 Works on both integers and
                   strings.
 Example: 1 -1c0 => 2, aaa -1c0 => aab, zzz -1c0 => aaaa.
  -2<cn:[start]> : Adds a field to the data that auto increments starting at a given integer.